We all want to flow with life and live in harmony.

-It is same for our homes, too.
+It is the same for our homes, too.
 As the life energy flows smoothly in our homes, we feel lighter and become more attuned to our lives.
-This is possible because as we reflect our energies to our homes, our belongings also have an affect on us.
+This is possible because as we reflect our energies on our homes, our belongings also have an effect on us.

 The best way to reach harmony in our homes is to be free of clutter.

-The issue with clutter is that it blocks the movement of the energy.
+The issue with clutter is that it blocks the movement of energy.
 In the area where there is clutter, the energy will become stagnant.
-This situation will reflect to our subconscious, creating demotivation, procrastination, low energy, depression, sadness, less appetite for life.
+This situation will reflect in our subconscious, creating demotivation, procrastination, low energy, depression, sadness, less appetite for life.

-However we are free people and we don’t need the heaviness of the clutter in our lives.
-We just need to confront our clutter and decide to get rid of.
+However, we are free people and we don’t need the heaviness of the clutter in our lives.
+We just need to confront our clutter and decide to get rid of it.
 The results will be beyond our imaginations…

 Acknowledging our clutter and seeing where we are accumulating stuff more, will give us an idea about which areas of our lives might be blocked.

 Let’s discover together the effects of clutter in different areas of our homes.

 - Clutter in the entrance weakens the life energy and prevents new opportunities and livelihood to enter a person’s life